mrturcot/Gentoo-Stuff/README.md

   - MAKEOPTS="-j?" option in make.conf & portage/env/compiler-$(environment) (see https://wiki.gentoo.org/wiki/MAKEOPTS)

-Further edit the configs to your liking if you so choose, continue the install as normal && emerge @everything once done!
 <sub>~~kernel not included~~, however you could possibly use a kernel.bin [*not recommended as thats pretty lame*] eg. sys-kernel/
 gentoo-kernel-bin</sub>